Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Core-Resources.md

 ## Overview

-The core capability of this module deploys the foundations of the [Cloud Adoption Framework enterprise-scale landing zone architecture][ESLZ-Architecture], with a focus on the central resource hierarchy and governance:
+The core capability of this module deploys the foundations of the [Azure landing zones architecture][ESLZ-Architecture], with a focus on the central resource hierarchy and governance:

 ![Enterprise-scale Core Landing Zones Architecture][TFAES-Overview]